anna-boser/ET_ag_OpenET/README.md

 There are additionally two helper files, `helper_functions.R`, and `file_paths.R`. `helper_functions.R` is simply a set of functions that get repeatedly called and are often sourced, especially during the analysis phase. `file_paths.R` defines the location of all data (and where it was generated or downloaded from), and is also sourced in all R code calling data.
 Therefore, if data storage needs to be reorganized, one must simply change this file and all R code writing or reading from this file will automatically still function.

 To run the pipeline from start to finish, run the numbered scripts in order.
 Each script has a header that describes its function, as well as comments to help with line-by-line interpretation of commands.
+More details on running the entire pipeline can be found in the section titled "Running the pipeline" below.

 ## Aquiring the data